xray-forge/xray-16-types/README.md

 ### inline_constants

-Plugin inlining compile-time constant values of `@inline` JSDoc tagged declarations.\
+Plugin that inlines compile-time constants from declarations tagged with `@inline` or `@virtual`.\
 Supported targets are enums, module-level `as const` object literals and module-level scalar constants.\
-Member accesses are replaced with literal values in place, while original tables are still emitted, so iteration / reverse mapping / whole-object usages keep working.\
+Values may be literals or expressions that can be folded at build time: arithmetic, string concatenation, template literals and references to other constant declarations.\
 Tagged declarations act as an explicit whitelist and produce build errors when they cannot be inlined.

-Values may be literals or expressions foldable on build time - arithmetic, string concatenation, template literals and references to other constant declarations (enum members, module-level const scalars, `as const` object properties, whitelisted namespace constants like `math.pi`).\
+- `@inline` replaces accesses with literal values but still emits the original declaration, so iteration, reverse mapping and whole-object usages keep working.
+Import bindings that are no longer used at runtime are stripped; if the target module is proven pure, its `require` is dropped too.
-Runtime-dependent expressions (function calls, mutable object properties, values producing NaN / Infinity) are rejected with build errors.
+- `@virtual` includes `@inline` behavior and also removes the declaration from emitted output.
+Every value reference must be computable at build time.
+Object spreads of virtual objects are expanded to table literals.

 ```typescript
 /**